 My Insurance company will cover the loss.

 This is only partially true.
 Most of the items in your home can be replaced by either you or the insurance company.
-What about the items that cannot re replaced, things given to you by relatives and loved ones, the things handed down from one generation to the next that stopped with your burglary.
+What about the items that cannot be replaced, including things given to you by relatives and loved ones or items handed down from one generation to the next that stopped with your burglary..